top of page

 So to summarize :

-• Hailstone size is maximized by high elevation, low freezing levels, low PW, dry mid-level air, high CAPE and large wind shear.
+• Hailstone size is maximized by : high elevation, low freezing levels, low PW, dry mid-level air, high CAPE and large wind shear.
+Supercell thunderstorms usually thrive in these types of environments, especially low-precipitation supercells, since they thrive in low PW environments.

-• Hailstone size is minimized by low elevation, high freezing levels, high PW, moist mid-levels, low CAPE and weak wind shear.
+• Hailstone size is minimized by : low elevation, high freezing levels, high PW, moist mid-levels, low CAPE and weak wind shear.
+These environments favor weak maritime tropical airmass convection which is not conducive for hail.

-In a nowcasting environment, additional clues regarding the presence of large hail in on-going thunderstorm cells using radar :
+In a nowcasting environment, additional clues that can alert forecasters on the presence of large hail in on-going convection via radar, include :

 Forecast Parameters